CycloneDX/cyclonedx.org/about/history/index.md

 capabilities were added in subsequent releases of the specification.

 The value of a lightweight Software Bill of Materials (SBOM) specification, capable of achieving real-world usecases, transcends the boundaries of a single vendor or supplier.
-Therefore, a dedicated open source project, independent of OWASP, was founded to develop the specification, the implementations, and move the format into widespread adoption.
+Therefore, a dedicated open source project was founded to develop the specification, the implementations, and move the format into widespread adoption.
 Today, thousands of organizations ranging from financial services, manufacturing, government, software, and security firms are producing and consuming CycloneDX SBOMs.